 Why eat at the restaurant La Table de l’ermitage

 Eating well in a place as touristic as the Mont-Saint-Michel is not easy.
-In keeping with the hotel’s 5-star positioning, the Hermitage table offers an experience with a slightly old-fashioned charm that seduced us by :
+In keeping with the hotel’s 5-star status, the Michelin-listed restaurant L’Ermitage offers a charmingly old-fashioned dining experience that won us over with:

-- His exceptional dishes are sourced from the most renowned suppliers: caviar and smoked salmon from Scotland come from Kaviari in Paris, his foie gras from Laffite in Saint Sever….
+- His exceptional dishes, which he sources from the most renowned suppliers: the caviar and smoked salmon from Scotland will come from Kaviari in Paris, and his foie gras from Laffite in Saint-Sever….

 - Its wide selection of wines that takes you from a very reasonable Viognier des Granges de Mirabelle in the Ardèche to a Chateau Margaux 2003 in the Bordeaux region.